shilpa-bo/CS111/lab0/README.md

 ```shell
 make
 ```
+Compiles the kernel module from source files using a makefile

 ## Running
 ```shell
 sudo insmod proc_count.ko
 cat /proc/count
 ```
+Inserts the compiled proc_count kernel module into the running kernel.
-The last command should report a single integer representing the number of processes (or tasks) running on the machine
+The cat command should report a single integer representing the number of processes (or tasks) running on the machine

 ## Cleaning Up